Biden attends memorial Mass to mark 8 years since son Beau’s death from brain cancer

 Beau Biden also served in Delaware’s Army National Guard, including a deployment to Iraq, where the president says he was exposed to toxic gases from pits where the military burned waste.
 Biden has linked his son’s cancer to his exposure to burn pits.

-Beau Biden is the son of Joe Biden and his late first wife, Neilia, who was killed in a 1972 car crash that gravely injured Beau and younger brother Hunter, and also killed their baby sister.
+Beau Biden is the son of Joe Biden and his late first wife, Neilia, who was killed in a 1972 car crash that gravely injured Beau and younger brother Hunter and killed their baby sister.

 Beau Biden’s daughter, Natalie, graduated from high school on Sunday, with her grandparents in the audience.
 She will attend her father’s alma mater, the University of Pennsylvania, in the fall.

-While Tuesday’s remembrance of Beau Biden was private, the president publicly mourned his son on Monday during a Memorial Day address at Arlington National Cemetery in Washington.
+While Tuesday’s remembrance of Beau Biden was private, the president publicly mourned his son on Monday during a Memorial Day address at Arlington National Cemetery in Arlington, Virginia, just outside Washington.

 For Biden, his son’s death and the annual holiday honoring Americans who paid the ultimate sacrifice serving the United States in uniform are inextricably linked.

-He told the audience that Tuesday “marks eight years since we lost our son, Beau.”
+He told the audience that Tuesday “marks eight years since we lost our son Beau.”

 “As it is for so many of you, the pain of his loss is with us every day, but particularly sharp on Memorial Day.
-It’s still clear,” Biden said.
+It’s still clear,” Biden said Monday.
 “Tomorrow is his anniversary.
 But so is the pride Jill and I feel in his service, as if I can still hear him saying, ‘Dad — it’s my duty, Dad.
 It’s my duty.’
 Duty.”

-Note: This story has been corrected to show Arlington National Cemetery is in Arlington, Virginia, not in Washington.